harry-yangmath/AP_Calc_BC/README.md

 # CalcBC
 This is a collection of my shortened notes for the BC topics.
 * Techniques of Integration
-* Parametric and Vector Valued Functions
+* Parametric, Polar, and Vector Valued Functions
-* Polar Coordinates
 * Infinite Series
 * Taylor and Maclaurin Series